CSantosM/photo-affiliate/docs/conditions/terms-of-service.md

 ---
 title: Terms of Service
-description: Review the terms of service for using TIKAL TECHNOLOGIES SL's website and services, including rights, obligations and privacy guidelines.
+description: Review the terms of service for using website and services, including rights, obligations and privacy guidelines.
 hide:
   - navigation
   - toc